-The Practice Nurse will be happy to see you in her general clinic for a variety of clinical procedures.
-These include dressings, stitch removals, ear syringing, injections, travel immunisations and urine tests.
-She can advise on minor illnesses, veruccas, warts, athlete’s foot, skin rashes and in-growing toenails.
+The Practice Nurse will be happy to see you in their general clinic for a variety of clinical procedures.
+These include dressings, stitch removal, ear syringing, injections, travel immunisations, cervical screening, sexual health advice, contraception and urine tests.
+They can also advise on minor illnesses.

-In our health check clinics you will be able to get advice about management of asthma, blood pressure and diabetes.
-Advice and support will also be given to help prevent heart attacks, help weight loss, stop smoking, alcohol related problems and much more.
+You can also get advice about the management of asthma, blood pressure and diabetes.
+Advice and support will also be given to help prevent heart attacks, help weight loss, stop smoking, alcohol-related problems and much more.

 By appointment only.
 If possible please let the receptionist know the reason for your visit.
-This helps the nurse prepare for her clinic.
-Clinics run every day.
+This helps the nurse prepare for their clinic.
+Clinics run every weekday.